scg-unibe-ch/ese2019-team4/README.md

 The easy way:<br>
 We shared our configuration through VCS so you can simply use that configuration.
 For that you need to open webstorm and run compound "Step 1: Installing the application", in the top right corner under configurations.
-Once that's finished, run the next compound: "Afterwards: running the application".
+Once that's finished, run the next compound: "Step 2: run tsc" This compiles the typescript to javascript for your application to work.
+Once that is done run the final compound "Afterwards: running the application".
 After everything compiles you should be able to view the site on localhost:4200/.<br>
 From now on you'll only need to run "Afterwards: running the application" To start our application.